-The Buffer Zone - also called ‘the Green Line’ - extends approximately 180 km across the island.
-In some parts of old Nicosia it is only a few meters wide, while in other areas it is a few kilometers wide.
+The buffer zone - also called ‘the Green Line’ - extends approximately 180 km across the island.
+In some parts of old Nicosia it is only a few meters wide, while in other areas it is a few kilometres wide.
 Its northern and southern limits are the lines where the belligerents stood following the ceasefire of 16 August 1974, as recorded by UNFICYP.

 Other areas are largely untouched by human activity.
-Remnants of old villages, shops and other reminders of lives once lived are scattered throughout the Buffer Zone.
-In old Nicosia, ‘new’ cars from the 1970s sit in an underground garage once owned by a car dealer.
+Remnants of old villages, shops and other reminders of lives once lived are scattered throughout the buffer zone.

 Since April 2003, a number of crossing points have opened up between the north and the south: two in the British Sovereign Base Area at Pergamos and Strovilia, three in Nicosia at Ayios Demetios/Metehan, Ledra Palace and Ledra Street and one west of Nicosia toward the Troodos Mountains, at Astromeritis/Zodhia, and on the western end of the island stands the Pyrgos Limnitis/Yesilirmak.